Skip to content

 10 minute Break

-An engaging discussion about emerging technologies and trends in diagnostic testing that will transform laboratory and point-of-care priorities, moderated by Dr Anthony Killeen
+Moderated by Dr. Anthony Killeen and featuring Drs.
+Antoniu Fantana, Michael Loeffelholz, and Wendy Winckler.
+An engaging discussion about emerging technologies and trends in diagnostic testing that will transform the laboratory workforce, quality measures, point-of-care priorities, and patient care practices.

 learningLabsnew